Randy Arozarena Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Randy Arozarena, who went 0-for-4 last time out, take on Chris Sale and the Boston Red Sox at Tropicana Field, Wednesday at 6:40 PM ET.
+After going 1-for-4 with a home run and four RBI in his last game, Randy Arozarena and the Tampa Bay Rays take on the Boston Red Sox (who will start Corey Kluber) at 1:10 PM ET on Thursday.

-In his last game he had a hitless showing (0-for-4) against the Red Sox.
+In his most recent game, he racked up four RBI (going 1-for-4 with a home run) against the Red Sox.

 Randy Arozarena Game Info & Props vs. the Red Sox